Battagram District: Language

-At the time of the 2023 census, 81.94% of the population spoke Pashto, 3.85% Hindko and 2.11% Kohistani as their first language.
+At the time of the 2023 census, 80% of the population spoke Pashto, 18% Gujari, and 2% speak Hindko and Kohistani languages.
 11.88% of the population spoke languages classified as 'Others', mainly other Kohistani languages.

 Administration

 The district has geographical borders with the districts of Kohistan to the north, Mansehra to the east and southeast, Torghar to the south and Shangla to the west.
 The district consists of only one sub-division or Tehsil, containing 12 in total Union Councils:

 In 2022, Allai Tehsil was separated and upgraded to District status.